The Ultimate Family Christmas Check List

 Two Days (or more) Before Christmas

 - Purchase last minute presents.
-It may be too late for an Amazon order, so any last minute purchases will have to be done by you!
-I confessed to Christmas Eve shopping once, so no judging from this mom!
-Gift cards in Dollar Store fancy gift boxes make great gifts by the way!
+It may be too late for an Amazon order, so any last minute purchases will have to be done by you.
+I confess to Christmas Eve shopping once- cough cough, okay, more than once, so no judging from this mom 😉 Gift cards in Dollar Store fancy gift boxes make great gifts for teens (Steam/itunes) by the way.

 - Buy extra tape, wrapping paper, bows and labels (or sharpie for name-writing).
 Don’t run out of these essentials, because chances are, you may be wrapping presents on Christmas Eve!